 Oh, and a lifeline has been pulled out of the railing because crane guy stepped on it.
-Otherwise – all is well and I carefully walk the Fearless down the dock and tie her up.
+Otherwise – all is well and I carefully walk Fearless down the dock and tie her up.

 Next, the engine.
 J., the mechanic, saunters over.
 Looks like Frank Sinatra, smells like a pack of Marlboros soaked in diesel.
 Steps down into the boat, we open the engine compartment.
 I checked the batteries, I know we got a full charge.
-The previous owner had disconnected the spark plugs, the distributor cap and loosened the alternator – a strange thing to do but most likely to reduce strain on the alternator belt.
+The previous owner had disconnected the spark plugs, the distributor cap and loosened the alternator – a strange thing to do, but most likely to reduce strain on the alternator belt.

 We disconnect the fuel line, it’s dry.
 The tank must be empty.
 But I remember the previous owner telling me that the tank was full for winter, to stop rust.
 So we hunt for a cut-off valve, finally find it.
 Fuel starts running, we reconnect the line, she starts.
 Still no water in the exhaust, but we can feel the water pump running – switch off the engine and hunt for a cut off valve on the water intake which we finally find all the way back in the engine compartment.
-It’s stuck close.
+It’s stuck closed.

 I run to T&T. Lunch, finally.
 Noodles, chicken and broccoli, iced green tea.
 I am beginning to feel vaguely human again.
 We’ve got a boat.
 There’s a mast on our boat.
 The engine is running – and not just running, it’s running in a way that says “I won’t conk out on you ten minutes from now in the middle of the harbour just for comedic effect”.

 Next step, take her across the Toronto Harbour to Muggs Island.
-David, who runs the boating services for the Island Yacht Club, and is the owner of a Harbour License (I am not) gets dropped off by the club tender.
-He offered to come with me on the trip across and right then I could not think of anybody I’d rather see – he EXUDES calm, collected, competence.
+David, who runs the marina services for the Island Yacht Club, and is the owner of a Harbour License (I am not) gets dropped off by the club tender.
+He offered to come with me on the trip across and right then I could not think of anybody I’d rather see – he exudes calm, collected, competence.
 He’s the exact opposite of U. and his smelly band of unkempt renegades.

 Looks like he had his boat taken up ready to be launched, but wanted a minute to hit the pad marks caused by his cradle with anti-fouling paint.
 U. took his boat up, switched off the crane and when he wanted to switch it back on again the starter motor was fried.

 Now, this is not the kind of thing you hop over to Canadian Tire to fix.
 This is a big, a monstrous, yellow crane, with a big white boat stuck in a sling.
 Damn.
 My previous problems fade into insignificance somewhat.
 There’s an angry line up of boaters who all wanted their boats launched, there’s much German swearing, by now there are multiple ass cracks sticking out of the crane’s engine bay.
-There’s a huge fucking spark and loud yelps of pain, in multiple languages, when they’re trying, without success, to short circuit the starter motor.
+There’s a huge spark and loud yelps of pain, in multiple languages, when they’re trying, without success, to short-circuit the starter motor.